Posters provide graphic warnings about child trafficking

 These girls don’t know the dangers that lurk in large, unfamiliar cities.
 The lure of a big paycheck or a celebrity lifestyle is too much to resist, particularly for girls whose families live in poverty.
 That’s why the PCT team is teaching young women how to protect themselves.
 They are educating girls and women to know the lies traffickers tell their victims.

 It is through education and awareness that child trafficking will be prevented

-The PT team, through their posters and outreach campaign, are working to outsmart child traffickers before they can steal children away.
+The PCT team, through their posters and outreach campaign, are working to outsmart child traffickers before they can steal children away.